EsaLaboratory/OPLEM/docs/overview.rst

 OPLEM offers two options for network modelling.

 #.
-For balanced power flow analysis: the PandapowerNet class from the open-source Python package pandapower can be used.
+For balanced power flow analysis: the ``PandapowerNet`` class from the open-source Python package pandapower can be used.
+It offers methods for balanced nonlinear power flow using a Netwon-Raphson solution method, and balanced linear power flow based on the DC approximation.

 #.
-For unbalanced multi-phase power flow analysis: OPLEM offers the `Network_3ph` class.

-The PandapowerNet class offers methods for balanced nonlinear power flow using a Netwon-Raphson solution method, and balanced linear power flow based on the DC approximation.

-OPLEM’s ``Network_3ph`` class offers nonlinear multi-phase power flow using the Z-Bus method, as well as linear multi-phase power flow using fixed-point linearisation.
+For unbalanced multi-phase power flow analysis: OPLEM has the ``Network_3ph`` class.
+It offers nonlinear multi-phase power flow using the Z-Bus method, as well as linear multi-phase power flow using fixed-point linearisation.
 Wye and delta-connected constant power loads/sources, constant impedance loads and capacitor banks can be modelled.
 Lines are modelled as :math:`\pi` -equivalent circuits.
 Transformers with any combination of wye, wye-grounded or delta primary and secondary connections can also be modelled.
 Features that are planned to be added in future include voltage regulators and constant current loads.

 Assets
 ......